Edyta Bartosiewicz: Solo career

 In July 1998 Edyta entered the studio to record a new album.
 This time it was not with Leszek Kaminski but with an English publisher Rafał Mckenna who also worked with artists such as Blur, Pulp, or Radiohead.
 The first song from this album was "Miłość jak ogień" ("Love Like Fire") which immediately reached No. 1 on Polish hit lists.
 The premiere of the album "Wodospady" ("Waterfalls") took place on 9 November 1998.
 Another single was the title track.
 The reviews characterized it as the most mature of her albums.
 Songs like "Mandarynka" ("Mandarin") revealed Edyta's interest in psychedelic music.
 On the other hand, Edyta did not turn her back on the image known from her previous albums, confirmed with songs like "Miłość jak ogień" and "Wodospady Łez".
 In many reviews it is said that the most distinguished long plays are "Dream", "Child" and "Waterfalls".
 The video to the third single "Siedem mórz, siedem ladów" ("Seven Seas, Seven Lands") was shot in picturesque landscapes in the US (precincts of Los Angeles).
 In May 1999 the last single promoting "Waterfalls", entitled "The Rebel" ("Buntowniczka") was released.
 To date, 75,000 copies have been sold which gave Edyta another golden status title.
 In 1998 she was nominated to the Fryderyk in multiple categories.

-On 29 November 1999 the album "Today are my birthday- the best of" ("Dziś są moje urodziny- the best of") was released.
+On 29 November 1999 the album Today are my birthday- the best of ("Dziś są moje urodziny- the best of") was released.
 This was the album summing up Edyta's artistic work and was promoted with the song "21st century" ("XXI wiek").
 The album, as Edyta admitted, a contractual obligation.
 At the beginning of 2000 the song "Master" ("Mistrz") was released and promoted a medley.
-She ended 1999 with a departure from her record label Universal Music Poland.
+She ended 1999 with a departure from her record label Universal Music Polska.

 The year 2000 started with a prestigious award for Personality of the Decade presented by "Only Rock" magazine.
 In February 2000 Edyta collaborated with Justyna Steczkowska.
 She wrote a number of lyrics for Justyna's album "Day & Night".
 Moreover, she also made a well-matched duet with Kazik Staszewski in the hit-song "Four Rooms", which promoted Kazik's album "Melassa".
 In the same year she collaborated with Anita Lipnicka.
 Together they created "The Last Letter" song – Edyta prepared the music and Anita wrote the lyrics.
 Effect of that collaboration was presented on Anita's album "My eyes are green" (2000).
-In January 2001 Edyta, together with the band Agressiva 69, recorded the title song for Mariusz Treliński's movie "Egoists".
+In January 2001 Edyta, together with the band Agressiva 69, recorded the title song for Mariusz Treliński's movie Egoists.